defencedigital/moduk-service-manual/src/security/how-to-label-information.md

 ## How to Label SECRET and TOP SECRET information

 {{ component('inset-text', {
-  text: "You must clearly label SECRET and TOP SECRET information."
+  text: 'You must clearly label SECRET and TOP SECRET information.'
 }) }}

 You should include the SECRET or TOP SECRET label in the subject line of emails.
 If the information can be printed out, add the label to the top and bottom of each page.